Iraqi officials raise toll to 25 killed in Baghdad bloodshed

 The assailants first unleashed the deadly assault on Baghdad's Khilani Square and Sinak Bridge, driving through the areas that are the epicenter of the popular uprising.
 Protesters said the electricity in the square was cut, creating chaos as they ran from the bullets and took cover in nearby mosques and streets.

-Three among the dead were policeman and the rest were protesters, the officials said.
-The attack included the burning of a car park that demonstrators had converted into a base for their sit-in, while surrounding buildings in the square were pockmarked with bullet holes.
+Three among the dead were a policeman and the rest were protesters, the officials said.
+The attack included the burning of a car park that demonstrators had converted into a base for their sit-in while surrounding buildings in the square were pockmarked with bullet holes.

 On Saturday, protesters raised a bloodied white flag as they sought to return to the scene.
 One was seen collecting the spent cartridges, and he held out at least a dozen.